 He studied piano and composition in his native Naples, Italy, and orchestra and chorus conducting in Mannheim, Germany.
 He deepened his studies in orchestral conducting with David Zinman and received the Conducting Fellowship scholarship at the Aspen Music Festival and School, Colorado, USA.
 There, he participated in a master class with James Levine and conducted during the festival at Harris Hall and the B. Bayer Musik Tent.

 As a former Associate Conductor of the Crimean State Philharmonic Orchestra, he is an experienced symphonic conductor.
 In Crimea, he gave more than fifty concerts in two seasons conducting works, among others, by Mozart, Beethoven, Bruckner, Tchaikovsky, Sibelius, Moussorgsky, Mendelssohn, Schumann, Strawinsky and Strauss.

 Further collaborations include concerts with the Orchestra of Teatro di San Carlo; the National Orchestra of Poland; the National Orchestra of the Polish Radio (NOSPR); the Belgrade Philharmonic; the Orchestra of the Teatro Vittorio Emanuele (Messina, Italy); the Symphony Orchestra of Fort Worth (Texas, USA); and the National Orchestra of Ukraine.

 During the 2017/2018 season, Bruno has recorded, among other commitments, some Symphonic Poems by A. Kurylewicz with the National Radio Orchestra of Poland (NOSPR).

-Since January 2015 he is professor of Orchestral Studies at the “A. Corelli” Conservatoire in Messina, Italy.
+Since January 2015, he has taught as a professor of Orchestral Studies and, from 2019, of Conducting as well at the A. Corelli Conservatoire in Messina, Italy.